fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/system_collections.md

 Predicate | Type | Description
 ---|---|---
 `_collection/name` | `string` | (required) The name of the collection.
 Collection names are aliases to an underlying collection integer identifier, and therefore it is possible to change collection alias to a different collection ID.
+Note that if you intend to use GraphQL tools, predicate names must conform to `/[_A-Za-z][_0-9A-Za-z]*/`.
+If you do not conform to this standard, queries issued to the `/graphql` endpoint will still work, but many GraphQL tools will not.
 `_collection/doc` | `string` | (optional) Optional docstring describing this collection.
 `_collection/spec` | [`ref`] | (optional) A multi-cardinality list of `ref`s, which reference entities in the `_fn` collection.
 These specs restricts what is allowed in this collection.
 To learn more, visit the [Collection and Predicate Specs](#collection-and-predicate-specs) section.
 `_collection/specDoc` | `string` | (optional) Optional docstring to describe the specs.
 Is thrown when any spec fails.